 We go to watch comedy, and we go to concerts together.
 We recently went to see Garth Brooks.
 Jennifer and Genevie have been right there with me, encouraging me through this whole process.
 It’s so important to have friends if you’re having a day that’s not going like it should go.
 We all need someone to make us laugh.

 I‘ve gained my life back.

 I’m enjoying things I was afraid to try before.
 Steve and I went on vacation to a resort in Gatlinburg, Tennessee, and I went snowtubing.
 I felt like a little kid — it was exhilarating and awesome, and we had a blast.
 My next goal is ziplining which I’ve always wanted to.

-I’ve lost 125 pounds in a year and my doctor says she’s so impressed with my progress.
+I’ve lost weight and my doctor says she’s so impressed with my progress.

 — Debbie Slater, Neighborhood Market #322, Fayetteville, AR; $5K Winner